Our inspirational blog post highlights our top interesting facts about Peru which we think everyone needs to know!

 Cusco was considered the heart and soul of the Inca Empire.
 It was their capital, built under the Inca ruler Pachacutec.
 When the Spanish invaded, they kept the Inca foundations of Cusco in place, adding Baroque churches and palaces over the ruins.
 The result is an impressive city, declared a UNESCO listed heritage in 1983.

-The main highlight that the Incas will always be revered for is the mighty Machu Picchu – an impressive citadel built in the 1400s.
-Located around 50 miles (80km) outside of Cusco in the Sacred Valley, Machu Picchu has become the most familiar icon of the Inca civilization visited by thousands every day!
+The main highlight that the Incas will always be revered for is the mighty Machu Picchu, located around 50 miles (80km) outside of Cusco in the Sacred Valley.
+Machu Picchu has become the most famous icon of the Inca civilization visited by thousands every day!

 2. Peruvians commonly eat guinea pigs!